cantart/arq-task-throttler/README.md

 - **`download_content_task`**: Downloads content from a given URL.
 - **`blocking_long_running_task`**: Simulates a long-running task that blocks the worker.
 - **`non_blocking_long_running_task`**: Simulates a long-running task that does not block the worker, allowing it to pick up other tasks.

+## 🚫 Disclaimer

+This project is not affiliated with any company or employer.
+It was created independently for educational and experimentation purposes only.